daveli/convox-deploy/README.md

 5. If your app needs to do anything special such as running migrations prior to making the release live, provide a `deploy/before_release.sh` (make sure to `chmod +x` it).
 This file can access the variables `$APP_NAME` and `$RELEASE_ID`.
 We've provided an example.
 6. After your app's hooks complete, we tell convox to promote the release, which triggers an ECS promotion.
 This may last a few minutes depending on the number of containers and free capacity on the cluster.0

-## On-Cluster vs Off-Cluster deploys

-By default a "convox deploy" command will send your docker build to the cluster in order to service it there.
-This has a number of disadvantages:
-1. It taxes the cluster (which is running possibly production containers) with a docker build
-2. Depending on the # of nodes in the cluster and their ephemeral nature you may hit a stale cache and do a full from-scratch build

-To solve this, we prefer building off-cluster, meaning building on your local machine (or jenkins).
-To do this with convox requires a minor hack in that we have to supply the repository name and tag in docker-compose.yml

 ## Testing your deploy locally